Opinion: I’m a nurse – this is why I voted to strike

 I started a shift recently with a ratio of one qualified nurse to 18 patients.
 We were allocated another nurse, but this took another ward below template and we were still a nurse down.
 Patients are waiting more than 24 hours to get a bed on a ward.
 Ambulances are waiting to handover their patients – and in turn can not attend further call outs, as they are stuck in a corridor in A&E.

-As a primary service for percutaneous coronary intervention we have an optimum time to revascularise the heart arteries.
+As a primary service for percutaneous coronary intervention, we have an optimum time to revascularise the heart arteries.
 This has sometimes not been met due to delays in the patient being transferred into our hospital.

 We recently had a patient waiting for an ambulance to transfer them to another hospital for cardiac surgery.
 We were told there was a 14-hour wait for a crew to be allocated.
 After 20 hours, there was still no crew.
 After 30 hours, I was contacted on my day off to see if I would escort the patient as there was still no paramedic crew available.
 I agreed to do the transfer for the patient’s safety.

 We consistently finish late.
 I have a rule I work the first extra 30 minutes free, which is usually every shift.
 We have to do an extra shift to make up for our unpaid breaks.
-As I’m a deputy ward manager, my breaks usually consist of constant phone calls and disruptions as I have to deal with staffing issues, helping junior staff and dealing with complex patients – that’s if I manage to even get a break.
+As I’m a deputy ward manager, my breaks usually consist of constant phone calls and disruptions as I have to deal with staffing issues, help junior staff and deal with complex patients – that’s if I manage to even get a break.

 The amount of verbal and physical abuse we have to tolerate has become the norm.
 I have personally been physically attacked, the most recent was in August when I ended up in a cast as a patient snapped the ligaments in my hand.
-The NHS is losing staff at an unprecedented rate, staff morale is at an all-time low.
+The NHS is losing staff at an unprecedented rate, and staff morale is at an all-time low.

 Staff burnout is tangible.
 Experienced staff are leaving the profession as the consistent stress and lack of work-life balance is taking a real toll.
 Newly qualified staff are struggling to cope with all the pressure being placed on them.

 Patient safety is again threatened as the loss of these experienced nurses are having a detrimental effect on the care given.
-Their knowledge is lost to the upcoming nurses as they are choosing to undertake roles that are more family-friendly and with less pressure and unsocial hours.
+Their knowledge is lost to the upcoming nurses, as they are choosing to undertake roles that are more family-friendly and with less pressure and unsocial hours.

 I know people say, “you didn’t do this work for the pay” – but I still shouldn’t be afraid to look at my payslip in case I don’t have enough money to pay my bills.
 With all my experience and training, I still do not earn the figure quoted by the government spokespeople.